ryanbraganza/anznn/manual/_posts/0000-02-01-data-entry-form.md

 * *Save and go to next section* will save your answers on the current page and take you to the next section.
 Use this if you want to work through the questions in order.
 * *Cancel* will discard your changes on the current page and return you to a summary screen.

---ss: nav buttons--
+TODO: screenshot  nav buttons
---ss: save buttons--
+TODO: screenshot  save buttons

 ### Summary
 At any time, you can view a summary of your progress.
 Click the first section link 'Summary' to view it.
 Clicking this will save your current answers.

 The summary page shows you your progress on each of the sections, and you can click the 'Edit' link to go directly to any section.

---ss sumary--
+TODO: screenshot  sumary

 ### Errors and Warnings
 Each time you save a page of answers, they will be validated against the ANZNN data requirements.
 Anything that has a problem is highlighted in red or orange.